North: Etymology

-The direction north is quite often associated with colder climates because most of the world's land at high latitudes is located in the Northern Hemisphere.
-The Arctic Circle passes through the Arctic Ocean, Norway, Sweden, Finland, Russia, the United States (Alaska), Canada (Yukon, Northwest Territories and Nunavut), Denmark (Greenland) and Iceland (where it passes through the small offshore island of Grímsey).
+North is sometimes abbreviated as N.

 Mapping and navigation

 By convention, the top or upward-facing side of a map is north.

 To go north using a compass for navigation, set a bearing or azimuth of 0° or 360°.
 Traveling directly north traces a meridian line upwards.

 North is specifically the direction that, in Western culture, is considered the fundamental direction: